Make the most of your new job with these solid networking tips

-Networking at your new job is much more knowing when not to be there as it is about when to be there.
+Networking at your new job is much more knowing when not to be there than when to be there.

 Networking Tip #8: Reach Out To Different Departments

-When it comes to building connections and networks, the more, the better.
-So, getting reduced to your department of the business is the wrong attitude to have.
+When it comes to building connections and networks, the more, the better, so getting reduced to your business department is the wrong attitude to have.

-Yes, you can’t leave your workplace and roam around in the other departments but whenever n opportunity presents itself, grab it.
+Yes, you can’t leave your workplace and roam around in the other departments, but grab it whenever the opportunity presents itself.

 This opportunity can be a chance to work at a cross-functional team or simply hanging around with them.

 Try to show interest in their work and be genuine with the advice.
-This is how strong ties are built, and it is the stronger ties that help you in landing huge rises in pay or better still, a promotion.
+This is how strong ties are built, and it is the stronger ties that help you landing huge rises in pay, or better, a promotion.

-By interacting with folks from other departments, you will also equip yourself with sufficient knowledge about different aspects of the Business.
+By interacting with folks from other departments, you will also equip yourself with sufficient knowledge about different business aspects.
 As sometimes, with great networking tips, you also get helpful know-how.